John of Arkel

-John of Arkel or Jan van Arkel (1314 – 1 July 1378 in Liège) was a Bishop of Utrecht from 1342 to 1364 and Prince-Bishop of Liège from 1364 to 1378.
+John of Arkel or Jan van Arkel (died 1 July 1378, Liège) served as Prince and Bishop of Liège from 1364 until his death in 1378.
+He had previously served as Bishop of Utrecht from 1342 to 1364.

+Biography

 John was the son of John III, lord of Arkel, and his second wife Kunigonda of Virneburg.
 After the death of Bishop John of Diest in 1340 there was a problem with the succession.
 The chapters had elected John of Bronkhorst, but Pope Benedict XII had appointed Nicola Capocci.
 This was not accepted by the chapters, and Nicola was forced to withdraw.
 The eventual appointment of John of Arkel as bishop was due to the influence of Count William IV of Holland.

 His predecessor had left the Sticht as a semi-protectorate of Holland, and the reign of Jan van Arkel was aimed at removing its dependence on Holland.
 In this he was very successful, and he also straightened out the bishopric's finances.
 He was supported in these actions by the city of Utrecht, which understood that without a strong central authority, the minor nobility had free rein, which had resulted in the appearance of robber barons and pirates.
 The city decided to act independently of Holland, and signed an alliance with the bishop in 1344.

 John of Arkel, who had moved to Grenoble in 1343 to save the costs of a household, was called back by his brother and deputy Robert of Arkel in 1345, when Count William IV of Holland decided to deal with the wayward city of Utrecht by sending a large force, besieging the city on 8 July.
 After eight weeks of siege, Utrecht was forced to recognise the authority of the count of Holland.
 However, the count was killed two months later, at which the Hook and Cod wars erupted in Holland.
 Soon the Duchy of Gelderland also became involved in the war, which meant that the Bishopric of Utrecht was left alone for a while.

 As a result of the distraction of its neighbouring counties, the position of the diocese became stronger, and new measures against Holland became possible.
 With support from Utrecht, the Holland towns of Eemnes and IJsselstein were attacked in 1346, and in 1348 the bishop clashed with both Holland and Gelre.
 All of these actions cost John more than he could pay, and thus he came into trouble.
 He loaned the entire Oversticht, except for Vollenhove, to Frederick Eese, who had helped him defeat the Zutphen bannerlord Gijsbrecht of Bronkhorst, in order to pay him off.
 The following year both Vollenhove and the Nedersticht were also given away in loan.
 Moreover, the Pope sent a mandate to seize John's goods, because he had not paid the Serviti, or papal confirmation tax.